-Here are the topics we'll cover on this page (if you want to go directly to these topics, just scroll down and click on the blue links below):
+Here are the topics I'll cover on this page (if you want to go directly to these topics, just scroll down and click on the blue links below):

 Virginia Beach is Virginia's most populous city, with more than 435,000 people.
 It's also one of the largest Virginia cities in physical size, stretching from the shore of Chesapeake Bay to the Virginia/North Carolina border.